 - 1. Open Chimera. - 2.
-Load in the DAMMIF/N .pdb file of interest. - 3.
+Load in the DAMMIF/N .cif file of interest. - 3.
 If necessary, open the Model Panel and the Command Line from the Tools-> General Controls menu. - 4.
 In the Select->Chain menu choose the bead model ("no ID" or the filename). - 5.
 In the Actions->Ribbons (Actions->Cartoon) menu, choose "Hide". - 6.
 In the Actions->Atoms/Bonds menu, choose "Show". - 7.
-In the Actions->Atoms/Bonds (Actions->Atoms/Bonds->Atom Style) menu choose "Sphere".
+In the Actions->Atoms/Bonds (Actions->Atoms/Bonds->Atom Style) menu choose "Sphere". - 8.
+In the Camera section of the ChimeraX "Graphics" ribbon, click "View selected". - 9.
+Open the .cif file in a text editor.

-- 8. In the Camera section of the ChimeraX "Graphics" ribbon, click "View selected". - 9.
-Open the PDB header by double clicking on the model in the Model Panel, then clicking on "PDB Headers..." at the bottom of the panel that pops up. - · Note: This doesn't seem to be available in ChimeraX.
-You'll have to open the .pdb file in a text editor. - Tip: You can also open the .pdb file in a text editor and read the header there. - 10.
-Find the "Atomic Radius" (DAMMIF/DAMAVER model) or "DAM packing radius" (DAMMIN model) value.
+- 10. Find the "Dummy atom radius" value.
 That is the bead size you need to set. - 11.
 In the command line, enter the command vdwdefine x #y where x is the bead size from the PDB header and y is the ID number of the bead model shown in the model panel. - The command is "size atomradius x" in ChimeraX. - 12.
 Your beads are now the right size.
 If you want to make an envelope proceed with the following optional steps.
 If you'd rather use the individual bead display, you can stop here. - 13.
 To make an envelope, in the command line enter the command molmap #y z where y is the ID number of the bead model shown in the model panel and z is 3x the bead size that you found in the previous steps. - Tip: The last number controls the smoothness of the envelope.
 You may need to vary it from 3(bead size), depending on the size of your beads and how smooth you want your envelope.
 I recommend leaving at least a hint of the beads visible (not overly smoothing the envelope) to help whoever sees the graphic to remember that an envelope is not an electron density contour. - 14.
 Hide the bead model using the "Hide" button in the model panel. - 15.
 In the Volume Viewer window that appeared when you entered the molmap command, in the Features menu select the "Surface and Mesh options'. - Note: This menu doesn't exist in ChimeraX. - 16.
 Check the box for Surface smoothing and set the iterations to 2 and the factor to 1. - Note: This option doesn't exist in ChimeraX. - 17.
 Check the box for Subdivide surface and set it to 2 times. - Note: This option doesn't exist in ChimeraX. - 18.
 Click on the color box to set color and opacity.
 I find that 0.4 (40%) is a good opacity for overlaying with high resolution models. - 19.
 Load in your aligned (such as with SUPCOMB) high resolution structure if available.